praxes/praxes/doc/devel/documenting_phynx.rst

 The documentation sources are found in the :file:`doc/` directory in the trunk.
 The output produced by Sphinx can be configured by editing the :file:`conf.py` file located in the :file:`doc/` directory.
-To build the users guide in html format, run from the main xpaxs directory::
+To build the users guide in html format, run from the main phynx directory::

   python setup.py build_sphinx